The-FinAI/PIXIU/README.md

 pip install -e .
 ```

-2. Huggingface Transformer
+2. Hugging Face Transformer
-To evaluate a model hosted on the HuggingFace Hub (for instance, finma-7B-nlp), use this command:
+To evaluate a model hosted on the Hugging Face Hub (for instance, finma-7B-nlp), use this command:
 ```bash
 python eval.py \
     --model hf-causal \